simeononsecurity/simeononsecurity.ch/content/guides/empowering-cybersecurity-chatgpt-threat-detection/index.en.md

 **Phishing attacks** remain a persistent threat, often exploiting human vulnerabilities.
 ChatGPT proves invaluable in this arena by analyzing suspicious emails or messages, detecting patterns indicative of phishing attempts.
 Its ability to discern nuances in phishing content fortifies defenses against these **social engineering attacks**.

 ### **Phishing Detection Prompts:**
+> Examine the following email content and determine if it exhibits characteristics of a phishing attempt.
+Provide insights on potential indicators of phishing.

 > Analyze the provided email content and identify potential indicators of a phishing attempt.

 > Explain the criteria or patterns you use to detect phishing content in emails or messages.